 Queen Margrethe II 344 by Andy Warhol is one of sixteen portraits from the Reigning Queens series published in 1985.
 The series includes four prints of four queens that were in power at the time: Queen Ntombi Twala of Swaziland, Queen Elizabeth II of the United Kingdom, Queen Beatrix of the Netherlands, and Queen Margrethe II of Denmark.

 Even though the subjects in this series are royalty, Warhol presents them as celebrities similar to his other works.
 Fame, power, and glamour all fascinated Warhol in a similar way.
 By using bold colors, Warhol effectively delivers his pop-art treatment to a group of royal women.
-Furthermore, he emphasizes the characteristics that remind us that these are not celebrities, but powerful monarchs who rule over nations.
+Furthermore, his color blocking places emphasis on the characteristics (such as their elegant jewelry) that evoke the Queens’ powerful opulence and prestige.

 Warhol’s use of colorful “patches” in Queen Margrethe II 334 demonstrates a recurring style in the evolution of his design in the 1970s and 1980s.
 The portrait thus contains some visual elements of collage, which can also be seen in the artist’s Mick Jagger and Ladies and Gentlemen portfolios.
 Moreover, the patches seem to be intentionally placed to bring our attention to the queen’s jewelry.
 Meanwhile, her face becomes washed out by the use of light colors for both the background and her skin tone.

 In addition to his use of patches, Warhol chooses a bright, fiery red color for her hair.
 This draws attention to the tidy and perfect nature of Queen Margrethe’s appearance, and ultimately to the crown itself.
 The crown is the most evident detail in all the portraits of Reigning Queens that separate the women from other celebrities he has printed, as powerful monarchs who rule over nations.